kta60/soc-analyst-portfolio/cyberdefenders/webstrike-analysis/report.md

-# Web Traffic Analysis – Identifying Attack Source (CyberDefenders)
+# Web Traffic Analysis – Malicious File Upload Investigation

 **Role:** SOC Analyst (Simulated Investigation)

 ---

 ## Objective
+## Objective
-The objective of this investigation was to analyze network traffic from a PCAP file and identify the source of suspicious activity, including determining the geographical origin of the attack.
+The objective of this investigation was to analyze a PCAP file, identify the source of suspicious web activity, determine how the attack was carried out, and document key indicators of compromise.

 ---

 ## Scenario Summary
+## Scenario Summary
 A packet capture file was provided for analysis.
-The goal was to examine the traffic, identify any suspicious communication, and determine where the attack originated from.
+The goal was to investigate suspicious HTTP activity, identify the attacker, determine the origin of the traffic, and examine whether a malicious file was uploaded to the target server.

 ---